-A new lynching memorial honors America's forgotten victims
+A new lynching memorial rewrites American history

 I've never seen anything like it.

-Seeing the pain, suffering and strength
+Seeing the suffering and strength

 This sculpture, by the Ghanaian artist Kwame Akoto-Bamfo, is a rendering of enslavement that has rarely been seen in any public space.